khatitaha/aitheme/README.md

-Here’s a clean, professional README.md you can copy-paste into GitHub.
-I wrote it based on what you described + the features shown in your PDF.
 🩺 Pneumonia Detection Web Platform
 An end-to-end medical web platform that allows users to create an account, upload chest X-ray scans, and receive AI-powered pneumonia classification results.
 Built with Next.js, Supabase, and a custom Deep Learning model, including authentication, premium subscriptions, admin dashboard, and fully integrated workflow from scan upload to diagnosis.